What is United Way?

 Can I designate a particular agency to receive my donation?

-What are the standards for member and non-member agencies?
+What are the standards for partner and non-partner agencies?

-Member agencies must meet strict standards of governance, program effectiveness, and financial accountability; they are evaluated regularly as part of a volunteer-driven certification process.
-Non-member agencies are not monitored by United Way, but we do verify their tax exempt status.
+Partner agencies must meet strict standards of governance, program effectiveness, and financial accountability and are evaluated annually as part of a volunteer-driven certification process.
+Non-partner agencies are not monitored by United Way, but we do verify their tax-exempt status.
+There is no eligibility charge for partner status.

 Does United Way assess processing fees?

-There is no fee to designate to member agencies.
-Non-member organizations are assessed a 12% fee on all donations to reimburse United Way's processing expenses.
-This is very low compared to most agencies' internal fundraising costs, and we establish eligibility at no charge.
+There is no fee to designate to partner agencies.
+Non-partner organizations are assessed a 12% fee on all donations to reimburse United Way's processing expenses.
 Non-cash designations are reduced by an allowance, currently 7%, to account for uncollectible pledges.

 Where can I find information about eligible agencies to which I can designate?